sendgrid/docs/source/Classroom/Track/Collecting_Data/new_relic.md

 New Relic Dashboard
 {% endanchor %}

 Go on New Relic site and there you will find the SendGrid extension on the left menu.
-After clicking on 'SendGrid' extension, a SendGrid instance will be displayed and if you activated the subuser options beneath the stats of the primary account will be the stats for subusers.
+After clicking on 'SendGrid' extension, a SendGrid instance will be displayed and if you activated the subuser options beneath the statistics of the primary account will be the statistics for subusers.

 ![]({{root_url}}/images/newrelic-dashboard1.png)